CloudLabsAI-Azure/aroworkshop/_entries/CloudLabsDoc_Introduction.md

 - **Azure Load Balancer:** Distributes incoming network traffic across multiple servers to ensure high availability and reliability of applications running in the OpenShift cluster.
 - **Master Nodes:** The control plane components in the ARO cluster responsible for managing and orchestrating the worker nodes and overall cluster state.
 - **Worker Nodes:** The compute resources in the ARO cluster that run application containers and provide the processing power required for the workloads.
+- **Azure PostgreSQL Flexible Server:** Provides a managed, scalable PostgreSQL database backend for the Java application deployed on Azure Red Hat OpenShift.
+- **Azure Front Door:** Acts as a global, secure entry point that routes and load-balances external traffic to the frontend application running on Azure Red Hat OpenShift.

 ## Getting Started with Your Lab Environment

-Welcome to your Azure RedHat OpenShift Workshop!
+Welcome to your Azure Red Hat OpenShift Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience.

 ## Accessing Your Lab Environment